 Carine holds a double Master Degree in Business and Administration from Laval University in Quebec and from the Grenoble Business School and a Master Degree in Documentary Cinema from Paris 7 University.
 After a career in sales and marketing in Canada, she decided to follow her passion and work with cinema and documentary films.
 She was a production manager for several companies producing short movies and documentaries for ten years.
 Together with Guillaume Morel, in 2010 she founded Survivance, an independent production and distribution company.

 Hanka Kastelicová is the Executive Producer of Documentaries for HBO Europe.
 Based at the Prague office, she works closely with HBO Europe’s production centres in Warsaw, Budapest and Bucharest, and is responsible for the development and production of HBO Europe’s documentary films.
 She earned a Master of Arts degree from the Faculty of Film and TV Documentary Department at the Academy of Performing Arts in Prague.
-She continued her professional career in Slovenia, where she worked for more than 25 years as a documentary director and producer, and later as a commissioning editor and Head of Development of documentary programming.
-As an experienced and dedicated documentary filmmaker, she has been lecturing on documentary filmmaking.
-She has also served as a moderator and participant on numerous industry panels and other documentary events.
+She continued her professional career in Slovenia, where she worked for more than 25 years as a documentary director and producer, and later as a Commissioning Editor and Head of Development of Documentary Programming.
+As an experienced and dedicated documentary filmmaker, she has been lecturing on documentary filmmaking and served as a moderator and participant on numerous industry panels and other documentary events.

 Elizabeth McIntyre is the CEO and Director of Sheffield Doc/Fest, one of the world’s leading documentary festivals.
 She began her documentary career as a documentary filmmaker, with credits such as the Ed Murrow award-winning The Lost Children of Berlin (Steven Spielberg, Shoah Foundation), No Place Like Home (BBC), Dangerous Love (BBC) and Five Steps to Tyranny (BBC).
 McIntyre moved to commissioning for the Discovery Channel, with titles such as Ed Stafford Marooned; The Great White Silence and Shackleton in association with the British Film Institute, and The Battle of Ancre and Advance of the Tanks in association with the Imperial War Museum.
 McIntyre ran Documentary Campus Masterschool 2015 in Berlin, a development and mentoring programme for emerging filmmakers.
 She is a board member for Women in Film and Television and sits on the BAFTA TV and BAFTA Learning & New Talent Committees.